 For employees in their first two (2) years of continuous University service, one semester (or its equivalent, 19.5 weeks, for employees appointed for more than an academic year);

+For employees with two (2) or more years of continuous University service one year; or

 For non-tenure track faculty members who are not on a fixed multi-year or visiting appointment the non-reappointment process will be the following.

-Probation.
-If a non-tenure track faculty member receives an “Unsatisfactory” overall rating on their Annual Evaluation, they will be placed on a Continued Employment Probation.
-A Performance Improvement Plan (PIP) shall be required during the Continued Employment Probation period.
+Improvement Year.
+If a non-tenure track faculty member receives an “Unsatisfactory” overall rating on their Annual Evaluation, they will be placed on a Performance Improvement Plan (PIP) for the following year.

 The PIP will be developed by the faculty member’s supervisor in concert with the faculty member and will be communicated in writing.

-The PIP will address deficiency that caused the overall "Unsatisfactory" rating and identify specific performance goals for the following year that, if met, will result in at least a “Satisfactory” overall rating on the faculty member’s subsequent Annual Evaluation.
+The PIP will address deficiencies that caused the overall "Unsatisfactory" rating and identify specific performance goals for the following year that, if met, will result in at least a “Satisfactory” overall rating on the faculty member’s subsequent Annual Evaluation.

 The PIP will provide specific performance goals agreed to by the faculty member, the chair and the dean.

-The PIP must be developed and agreed to in writing by both the faculty member and department chair no later than 30 days prior to the start of the contract period in which the Continued Employment Probation will occur.
+The PIP must be developed and agreed to in writing by both the faculty member and department chair no later the start of the academic year following the unsatisfactory evaluation

 The PIP will require at least two periodic meetings between the faculty member and the department chair to review the faculty member’s progress.
 Written appraisals of the progress will be produced by the department chair and shared with the faculty member and dean.

-In the first Annual Performance Evaluation under the Continued Employment Probation period, the department chair will review the faculty member’s progress in meeting the performance goals agreed to in the PIP.
-If the performance goals have been met, the Probation will be lifted and the faculty member restored to a normal faculty contract.
-No additional penalties will attach to the faculty member’s appointment as a result of the probationary term.
+In the first Annual Performance Evaluation under the PIP, the department chair will review the faculty member’s progress in meeting the performance goals agreed to in the PIP.
+If the performance goals have been met, then the PIP is terminated and the faculty member receives a notice of the successful completion of the PIP.
+No other actions are required to address the previous year’s unsaticfactory evaluation.

 Non-Reappointment.
-Notice of non-reappointment may be given to non-tenure track faculty members in accordance with (2)(a)(i) and (ii) above only after: 1) the faculty member has been placed on Continued Employment Probation for a year; and 2) over the course of a year of evaluation and consultation, the faculty member on Continued Employment Probation has not met the agreed upon goals of the Performance Improvement Plan; and 3) the faculty member has received a second consecutive “Unsatisfactory” overall rating on their Annual Evaluation or three “Unsatisfactory” overall ratings on their Annual Evaluations over a consecutive five-year period.
+Notice of non-reappointment may be given to non-tenure track faculty members in accordance with (2)(a)(i) and (ii) above only after: 1) the faculty member has been placed on a PIP for a year; and 2) over the course of a year of evaluation and consultation, the faculty member has not met the agreed upon goals of the Performance Improvement Plan; and 3) the faculty member has received a second consecutive “Unsatisfactory” overall rating on their Annual Evaluation or three “Unsatisfactory” overall ratings on their Annual Evaluations over a consecutive five-year period.

-For employees with two (2) or more years of continuous University service one year; or

-For employees who are on “soft money” e.g., contracts and grants, sponsored research funds, and grants and donations trust funds, who had five (5) or more years of continuous University service as of June 30, 1991, one year.

 The provision of notice under this section does not provide rights to a summer appointment beyond those provided in “Summer Appointments” section of the BOT-UFF Policy on Appointments.

-Employees who are on "soft money," e.g., contracts and grants, sponsored research funds, and grants and donations trust funds, except those described in Section (2)(a)(iv), above, are entitled to the following written notice that they will not be offered further appointment:
+Employees who are on "soft money," e.g., contracts and grants, sponsored research funds, and grants and donations trust funds, are entitled to the following written notice that they will not be offered further appointment:

 For employees in their first five (5) years of continuous University service, no notice need be provided and the statement in (d), below, shall be included in their letter of offer or notice of change in appointment; or